PrincetonUniversity/advanced-command-line/00_preamble/README.md

 ```
 # in .inputrc
-# use partial search history with up and down arrows
+# use partial search history with C-p and C-n; up and down arrows
 "\C-p":history-search-backward
 "\C-n":history-search-forward